Stealth Address

 Real stealth addresses:

-RingCT: Monero uses stealth addresses + ring signatures for privacy.
+RingCT: Monero uses stealth addresses and ring signatures for privacy.

 Confidential Transactions: Hide transaction amounts.